tralamazza/connect-throttle/README.md

   }).listen(3000);
 ```

-Try:
+You can test using apache's `ab`:

     ab localhost:3000/

-You can also pass a function instead of a fixed value:
+*Example 2*: Random delay using a function instead of a fixed value:

 ```js
 var connect = require('connect');